 Wasp Moth Identification

 Oleander wasp moths are quite striking insects and wasp moth identification is easy.
-They are deep blue with white polka dots and a fiery red abdomens, lending them the name Uncle Sam’s moth.
+They are deep blue with white polka dots and a fiery red abdomen, lending them the name Uncle Sam’s moth.
 These patriotic insects fly about during the day, making them easier to define than many other moths.
 The adults aren’t the source of drama, however.
 It is their larvae whose preferred feeding ground is oleander.

-The moths are easy to see with their daytime flight pattern and bright neon blue bodies and flirtatious orangey red rear ends.
+The moths are easy to see with their daytime flight pattern and bright, neon blue bodies and flirtatious, orangey red rear ends.
 If you see them flitting about your oleander, you might want to get some sticky traps, as they are likely getting ready to lay eggs on the underside of your bush.